sib-swiss/kgsteward/doc/graphdb.md

 ## Install examples

-Clone this git repository and define an environment variable poinitng to its root dir
+Clone this git repository and define an environment variable pointng to its root dir

 ```{bash}
 export GITHUB_KGSTEWARD_ROOT_DIR=<absolute-path-to-dir>
 git clone $GITHUB_KGSTEWARD_ROOT_DIR
 ```
-This environment variable will be used through all the examples.
+This environment variable `GITHUB_KGSTEWARD_ROOT_DIR` will be used through all the examples.

 ## Install kgsteward